 How to Make Them

-- Mix all of the dry ingredients together.
+- Mix all of the dry ingredients together in a large bowl.

-- Mix all of the wet ingredients together.
+- Mix all of the wet ingredients together in a medium-sized bowl.

-- Combine the two mixtures and then fold in the chocolate, cherries and oats.
+- Combine the two mixtures in the bowl with the flour, and then fold in the chocolate, cherries and oats.

-(See more detailed instructions for Oatmeal Lace Cookies below.)
+(More detailed instructions for Oatmeal Lace Cookies are in the recipe card below.)

 Can you freeze Oatmeal Lace Cookies?